 Investment casting, also known as precision casting or lost-wax casting, is a manufacturing process in which a wax pattern is used to shape a disposable ceramic mold.
-First, a wax pattern is made in the exact shape of the item to be cast.
-Each wax pattern is coated with a refractory ceramic material.
+A wax pattern is made in the exact shape of the item to be cast.
+This pattern is coated with a refractory ceramic material.
 Once the ceramic material is hardened, it is turned upside-down and heated until the wax melts and drains out.
-The hardened ceramic shell becomes an expendable investment mold; its internal geometry matches the shape to be cast.
-Molten metal is then poured into the mold, where it is allowed to solidify.
-The resulting metal casting is broken out of the spent mold.
+The hardened ceramic shell becomes an expendable investment mold.
+Molten metal is poured into the mold and is left to cool.
+The metal casting is then broken from of the spent mold.

 The term investment casting is derived from the process of “investing” (surrounding) a pattern with refractory materials.
 Investment casting is often selected over other molding methods because the resulting castings present fine detail and excellent as-cast surface finishes.
 They can also be cast with thin walls and complex internal passageways.
 Unlike sand casting, investment casting does not require a draft.